tjdelgado/whats-in-my-fridge/README.md

 Flask app for tracking and checking what's in your fridge, when it expires, and what you can make with what's not expired in your fridge.

 ## Team Roster
-Thomas Delgado - TODO: Developer
+Thomas Delgado - Developer

-Pierre-Alex Journes - TODO: Developer
+Pierre-Alex Journes - Developer

-Dena Murr - TODO: Developer + Scrum Master
+Dena Murr - Developer + Scrum Master

-Ivan Solovyev TODO: Developer
+Ivan Solovyev - Developer

-Lester Leong TODO: Developer + Product Owner
+Lester Leong - Developer + Product Owner

 ### Stakeholders
 * Caroline Mak